 Public health officials have tried to rank who should get the vaccine when, starting with health care workers and nursing home residents.
 In late December, the Centers for Disease Prevention and Control met to consider which groups it would recommend should be in the next phases.
 It included food and agriculture workers, grocery store workers, and manufacturing employees among the essential workers.

-COVID-19 has struck African American and Hispanics hard, a result of pre-existing conditions, poverty and jobs on the front line.
+COVID-19 has struck African Americans and Hispanics hard, a result of pre-existing conditions, poverty and jobs on the front line.
 Those include grocery clerks, food delivery people and immigrants working in meat processing plants or on farms.

 The United Farmworkers Foundation organized a town hall in late December in Oxnard, California so that farmworkers would have a chance to ask a medical professional about the vaccines, said Diana Tellefson Torres, the foundation’s executive director and a member of California's Community Vaccine Advisory Committee.